 Brisbane is the bustling capital of Australia’s Sunshine State, Queensland.
 If you’ve ever wanted to study in Brisbane as an international student, here are ten reasons to choose ‘Brissy’.

-1. Brisbane is the sunshine capital of Australia
+1. Brisbane is full of life

 2. Brisbane is a warm, welcoming and inclusive city